reframejs/reframe/docs/overview.template.md

    by pre-rendering pages to HTML, and by statically rendering views.

-The [Reframe Rational](/docs/reframe-rational.md) document goes into the details of these perks.
+The [Reframe Rational](/docs/reframe-rational.md) explains these perks in more detail.